PacktPublishing/Getting-Started-with-Tableau-2018.x/README.md

-### Related products <Other books you may enjoy>
+### Related products
 * Advanced Analytics with R and Tableau [[Packt]](https://www.packtpub.com/big-data-and-business-intelligence/advanced-analytics-r-and-tableau?utm_source=github&utm_medium=repository&utm_campaign=9781786460110) [[Amazon]](https://www.amazon.com/dp/1786460114)

 * Mastering Tableau [[Packt]](https://www.packtpub.com/big-data-and-business-intelligence/mastering-tableau?utm_source=github&utm_medium=repository&utm_campaign=9781784397692) [[Amazon]](https://www.amazon.com/dp/1784397695)

 ## Get to Know the Author

-**Tristan Guillevin**
-is a true data lover who likes to share his passion.
+**Tristan Guillevin** is a true data lover who likes to share his passion.
 He graduated from engineering school in 2015.
 During these years, he went to Burkina Faso to teach computer science in schools around the country.
 The will to share and help people never left him since then.
 He started his professional life as a consultant at Actinvision, where he discovered Tableau.
 Soon, data visualization became a passion that has taken him around the world.
 In 2017, he won the Iron Viz (the ultimate data visualization battle organized by Tableau every year) in Las Vegas.
 Since his winning, he helps people with Tableau by making webinars, conferences, blog articles, and finally, this book!
 He's currently working at Ogury as a business analyst.